 - C1 An entity shall apply this SLFRS for annual periods beginning on or after 1 January 2014.
 Earlier application is permitted.
 If an entity applies this SLFRS for an earlier period, it shall disclose that fact. - C2 This SLFRS shall be applied prospectively as of the beginning of the annual period in which it is initially applied. - C3 The disclosure requirements of this SLFRS need not be applied in comparative information provided for periods before initial application of this SLFRS. - C4 Annual Improvements to SLFRSs 2014 issued in September 2014, amended paragraph 52.
 An entity shall apply that amendment for annual periods beginning on or after 1 July 2014.
 An entity shall apply that amendment prospectively from the beginning of the annual period in which SLFRS 13 was initially applied.
 Earlier application is permitted.
-If an entity applies that amendment for an earlier period it shall disclose that fact. - C5 SLFRS 9, as issued in December 2014, amended paragraph 52.
-An entity shall apply that amendment when it applies SLFRS 9. - C6 [These paragraphs refer to amendments that are not yet effective, and are therefore not included in this edition.]
+If an entity applies that amendment for an earlier period it shall disclose that fact. - C5 [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.]